What Is Asperger Syndrome: How It Affects Behaviour And Social Interaction

 “I have Asperger’s and that means I’m sometimes a bit different from the norm,” says Greta Thunberg.
 So what is Asperger Syndrome and how does it affect behaviour and social interaction?

-16-year-old environmental activist Greta Thunberg was recently in the news, after her scathing attack in the United Nations General Assembly in September 2019 shaming world leaders for failing to take action against climate change.
+16-year-old environmental activist Greta Thunberg was in the news in 2019, after her scathing attack in the United Nations General Assembly in September 2019 shaming world leaders for failing to take action against climate change.
 But what probably shocked us the most was her personality.
 For a 16-year-old, Greta was unusually bold and blunt, and seemed unafraid of personal attacks, backlash and criticism.

 “I have Asperger’s and that means I’m sometimes a bit different from the norm,” she tweeted.
 “And — given the right circumstances — being different is a superpower.”